-The students that were dismissed from school for any reason and are requesting re-entry must also provide a written explanation of what led to failing a class in the past and a remedial plan to avoid same type of circumstances in the future.
+The students that were terminated from the program for any reason and are requesting reenrollment must also provide a written explanation of what led to termination from the program in the past and a remedial plan to avoid same type of circumstances in the future.
+The request and remedial plan must be submitted with 10 calendar days of date of termination.
+If we receive a request after 10 days, then it will not be reviewed for consideration.

-After the student submits a plan and new signed enrollment, the school will review the application and make its decision.
-In any case, the decision of the school will be final, and the student will receive a letter from the President stating the decision.
+After the student submits a plan, the school will review the application and make its decision in 10 calendar days.
+In any case, the decision of the school will be final, and the student will receive a letter from the Director of Enrollment stating the decision.